esmemarfo/-esmemarfo_website/content/authors/admin/_index.md

 Experienced Staff Writer with a demonstrated history of working in the online news industry.
 Skilled in Communication, High Pressure Environment, Leadership, Skilled Multi-tasker, and Editing.
 Strong media and communication professional.
 Senior at The George Washington University- Milken Institute School of Public Health majoring in Public Health and minoring in Journalism & Mass Communications.

-Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.